-Grades that are included in academic forgiveness are not exempt from academic progress relating to Financial Aid and VA educational benefits.
+Grades that are included in academic forgiveness are not exempt from academic progress relating to financial aid.

 Special note to Marine Technology students: Students in the Marine Technology curriculum are at times involved in cruises on the ship that might take place during a holiday or semester break during which time students are normally off.
 When such occurs, students must participate in the cruise.

-Students enrolled in the fall and spring semesters for 12 or more credit hours are designated as full-time students.
+Students enrolled in the Fall and Spring semesters for 12 or more credit hours are designated as full-time students.
 Students taking 11 or fewer credits during a semester are considered part-time.
 Students enrolled in the Summer Session for 9 credit hours or more are designated as full-time students for insurance purposes.
-Students receiving Veteran’s benefits must be enrolled for 8 or more credit hours in the summer semester to receive full benefits.
+Students receiving Financial Aid benefits must be enrolled for 12 or more credit hours each semester to receive full benefits.
 Veteran’s benefits for the Summer-full time is eight (8) hours for the 10 week session or four (4) hours each five week session.
 Students who are placed on academic probation may be required to take a reduced course load.